rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 ?> ***Note***: You may use the information to display custom message to your customer on your finish URL.

+### Gopay Recurring/Subscription

+Core API support linking customer's GoPay account to your web/app/business, to allow charging customer in recurring or subscription manner.
+Follow the documentation of [GoPay Recurring via Tokenization here](https://api-docs.midtrans.com/#gopay-tokenization).

+Requires additional **agreement & approval**.
+Consult Midtrans Activation team to have this feature activated for your merchant account.

 ## Bank Transfer/VA
 ### Specifying Custom VA Number and VA Description
 Midtrans creates random VA number for transactions using *Bank Transfer* payment method.
 In some cases, you can customize the VA number.
 You can do that with the following parameters.